 More specifically, you should use an exact template for your NAP wherever you use these details – whether it is on your website, Google My Business (GMB), Google+ account or other websites and directory listings.

 Tip 4 – See to it that your website has a map to your location

 Besides having contact information to your website, it is very important that you have an actual map on your website to show your precise location.
 The code to add a map to your premises can be added to the contacts page on your website.

 Additionally, some of the information listed below will also be very useful to have on your website, and specifically, in the contacts webpage:

-From the next step you should have knowledge about SEO, else take some training on SEO.
+From the next step you should have knowledge about SEO, else else enroll in SEO Training Course.